BLUEBJJ/bluebjj.github.io/Bio.md

 My name is Hassan Veal and I am the head Coach of Caverinha Jiu Jitsu Family Kids located here in Iwakuni, Japan.
 I have been a practitioner of Martial Arts for many years and would love to coach your children.
 For many years now, my family and I have dedicated our lives to bringing the physical and spiritual attributes of Martial Arts to the lives of families and their children around the world.

+I personally have had the great honor to train and learn from some of the greatest Martial Artist and Practioners around the world to include: Professor Benjamin Moriniere of the Capoeira Academy Okinawa Japan, and Mestre Aldo Caveirinha of Caveirinha Jiu Jitsu Family Hawii, which have grown, produced and groomed Focused, knowledgable, and confident instructors/coaches over the Years.

-Through classes are geared for children of all ages, shapes and sizes, our school itself has become a community of learning and growth.
+In CJJFK classes are geared for children of all ages, shapes and sizes, our school itself has become a community of learning and growth.

 My family and I would love nothing more than for you to become a part of it.
 That way you too can enrich your life, learn self-defense, and get in great shape too.